 It is difficult to pick the best place—or for that matter, the best meal, event, adventure, etc.

-A couple of years ago I visited Shady Dell and was fortunate to stay in their vintage 1949 restored Airstream trailer.
+When I visited Shady Dell in 2011, I stayed in their vintage 1949 restored Airstream trailer.

 Instead of a window or maybe a balcony, I had this lovely courtyard with fake plastic grass.
 Somehow that was just perfect.